Cockney Rejects

-Cockney Rejects are an English punk rock band that formed in the East End of London in 1978.
+Cockney Rejects are an English Oi! / Street punk band that formed in Custom House, East London, in 1978.
 Their 1980 song "Oi, Oi, Oi" was the inspiration for the name of the Oi! music genre.
-The band members are supporters of West Ham United, and pay tribute to the club with their hit cover version of "I'm Forever Blowing Bubbles", a song traditionally sung by West Ham supporters.
+The original band members were supporters of West Ham United, and the band pays tribute to the club with their hit cover version of "I'm Forever Blowing Bubbles", a song traditionally sung by West Ham supporters.

 Career

-Formed in East London in the late 1970s, the Cockney Rejects rejected the art-school punk scene, delivering a fiercely working-class sound.
-Their lyrics reflected the realities of inner-city life—police harassment, street battles, and football—striking a chord with the youth of the time.
+The Cockney Rejects were formed by the brothers Mick and Jeff Geggus in 1978.
+Vince Riordan joined the band the following year.

 Signed by EMI after just four gigs, the Cockney Rejects quickly rose to fame with sell-out UK tours and a chart-topping debut album.
 Their wild antics on Top of the Pops earned them a ban from the show, adding to their rebellious reputation.
 In 1980, they recorded the iconic "I'm Forever Blowing Bubbles" to celebrate West Ham United's FA Cup final appearance.

-In the 1990s, the Rejects gained new fans as bands such as Rancid and Green Day cited them as inspirations.
-Returning to the stage in 2000, they have since performed to audiences worldwide, known for their high-energy live shows.

-In January 2024, the band evolved, with lead singer Jeff "Stinky" Turner now fronting a revitalized line up featuring Olga (Toy Dolls) on guitar, JJ Kaos (Last Resort, Anti-Nowhere League) on bass, and Ray Dust (The Business, Argy Bargy) on drums.
-This "punk rock supergroup" is bringing the Cockney Rejects’ legacy to fans across the globe.
+In January 2024, Micky Geggus, Vince Riordan and Joe Sansome all left the band, and lead singer Jeff "Stinky" Turner brought in a new line up featuring Olga (Toy Dolls) on guitar, JJ Kaos (Last Resort, Anti-Nowhere League) on bass, and Ray Dust (The Business, Argy Bargy) on drums.